 Activities: Guided walks, game drives and fishing.
 Fly camping is also an option.

 Facilities: The facilities are simple, authentic and perfect.
 A main mess tent provides a shady spot and comfy seating, nightime fires are lit infront of the main tent.
+There is also a sleep-out platform.

 Dining: Meals are served communally under the stars.